Joako360/osm2city/doc/manual/parameters.rst

 MAX_SLOPE_ROAD, MAX_SLOPE_*                     Decimal    0.08      The maximum allowed slope.
 It is used for ramps to bridges, but it is also
                                                                      used for other ramps.
-Especially in mountainous areas you might want to set higher values (e.g. 0.15 for roads works fine in Switzeland).
+Especially in mountainous areas you might want to set higher values (e.g. 0.15 for roads works fine in Switzerland).
 This leads to steeper ramps to bridges, but give much fewer residuals with embankments.

 USE_TRAM_LINE                                   Boolean    False     Often tram lines are on top of existing roads or between.
 This can lead to